CFM880/Android_Base/ch04/ch04_1/README.md

 **Sr.No** | **Component & description**
 ----------|------------------------------
 1         | **Prolog** An XML file starts with a prolog.
-The first line that contains the information about a file is prolog
+The first line that contains the information about a file is prolog 2         | **Events** An XML file has many events.
+Event could be like this.
+Document starts , Document ends, Tag start , Tag end and Text e.t.c
+3         | **Text** Apart from tags and events, and xml file also contains simple text.
+Such as GB is a text in the country tag.
+4         | **Text** Attributes are the additional properties of a tag such as value e.t.c